 The ride is far too aggressive to be ridden more than once in a session, but it's well worth doing for the strong of stomach.
-I'm going to have to see about tracking down the other four known models; three are at parks in South Korea, Tunisia, and Venezuela; the fourth travels in Switzerland as XenoX.
+I'm going to have to see about tracking down the other known models; as of this writing there are three at parks in South Korea, Tunisia, and Venezuela, and a fourth that travels in Switzerland as XenoX.

 3rd June 2012